 That the nickname came about by accident seems appropriate for a club whose distinctive shirt colour also owes much to happenstance.
 Back in 1947, with the new season fast approaching, the son of the Villarreal president was dispatched to Valencia to purchase replacements for the club's white shirts.

 The shop did not have them in stock.
 In fact, there was just one available colour for the number of shirts required: yellow.
-The choice made waves but the players, refusing to be down in the doldrums, quickly got on board with it.
+The choice made waves but the players soon got on board with it.